Vankosav/Project_1/README.md

 What was described above could be Level 1 of the game.
 When the player collects 10 circles(donuts), will be moved to Level 2.
 Level 2- Squares should be collected but more objects that look like circles, squares, triangles will be added.
 When the player collects 20 squares. will be moved to Level 3.
 Level 3- Triangles are the target.
 Again, new shapes are added.
 When the player collects 30 triangles will be the end of the game.

+Also, I should work on responsive web design so the game could be played on different devices.